 Tropical Deciduous Forests

-The Thorn Forests and Shrubs offer another kind of natural vegetation in India.
+: The Semi-deserts and Deserts vegetations offer another kind of natural vegetation in India.
 These forests are mainly found in dry places where the annual rainfall is less than 70 cm.
 They are stretched over the north-western part of India, from Saurashtra

 (primarily Malwa Plateau